enonic/lib-urlredirect/README.md

 ## Configuration

 Set up a simple page template for showing content based on the URL content type.
-The page template should use the "URL redirect" template and should support the "URL" content type.
+The page template should use the "URL redirect" page controller and should support the "URL" content type.

 ### Gradle build dependency